Adwords Ad Creates Initial Interest Confusion–Storus v. Aroa

 Smart Money Clip

 www.steinhausenonline.com Elegant Steinhausen accessories.
-Perfect to add to any collection.
+Perfect to add to

 Per Google’s standard formatting, the trademark shows up bold and underlined, which the court says overshadows Aroa’s display of its own trademarks in the ad copy.
 The court also invokes initial interest confusion (as part of the Ninth Circuit’s inconsistently invoked “Internet trilogy” likelihood of consumer confusion analysis) and notes that “defendants offer no evidence to show a lack of actual initial interest confusion.”
 Summary judgment for plaintiff.